PostHog/posthog.com/contents/blog/persons-on-events.md

 featuredImageType: full
 ---

 In [a previous product update](/blog/the-posthog-array-1-39-0) we announced a beta for a substantial change to the way we handle persons and events on PostHog.
-Today, after gathering your feedback and seeing the improvements to query performance, we’re rolling this change out to all PostHog users.
+Today, after gathering your feedback and seeing the improvements to query performance, we’re rolling this change out to all PostHog Cloud users, and making it available for Self-Hosted users.

 This change essentially combines [persons](/manual/persons) and [events](/manual/events) into a single ClickHouse table, adding person IDs and properties _onto_ events.
 This change also applies to groups, adding group properties and aggregation to the same table.